 The Professional Bodies accreditation standards are primarily concerned with graduate outcomes rather than inputs or processes.
-The required competency areas and learning outcomes in Section 3 provide further detail to program developers on the specific graduate learning outcomes expected by the profession.
+The required Technical and Professional competency areas and related learning outcomes, including the content guidance schedules in Section 3: Technical and professional competency areas and learning outcomes, provide further detail to program developers on the specific graduate learning outcomes expected by the profession.

 Guideline and evidence requirements

-The Professional Bodies require higher education providers to provide a copy of their submission and relevant documentation listed under “evidence” with all submissions for new programs (see Section 6: Template 1).
-This must be provided either via email or a USB drive mailed. to both Professional Bodies.
+The Professional Bodies require higher education providers to provide a copy of their submission and relevant documentation listed under “evidence” with all submissions for new programs (see Section 6: Accreditation submission templates).
+This must be provided electronically to both Professional Bodies.